 Feedback from the local community planning process has placed a top priority on addressing the impact of drug and alcohol addiction on the community.
 A full Alcohol and Drugs Partnership Delivery Plan for Dundee was submitted to the Scottish Government in June 2012.
-In recognition of the community feedback we need to do more and to find new integrated and preventative approaches to the drug and alcohol issue a Total Place Group will be formed.
+In recognition of the community feedback that we need to do more and to find new integrated and preventative approaches to the drug and alcohol issue a comprehensive review will be undertaken.